yulmwu-archive/sesan/README.md

 path follows the project root (default `./`).

-if `.tiny` is not included in path, `.tiny` will be added automatically.
+if `.sesan` is not included in path, `.sesan` will be added automatically.

 <br />